Justin Maxwell: Kansas City Royals

-Maxwell was traded to the Kansas City Royals for Kyle Smith on July 31, 2013.
-He hit a walk-off grand slam on September 22, 2013 against the Texas Rangers.
-He was designated for assignment on May 16, 2014.
-After being re-added to the roster, he was designated for assignment again on June 30, 2014.
-Maxwell elected free agency in October 2014.
+Maxwell was traded to the Kansas City Royals in exchange for Kyle Smith on July 31, 2013.
+He hit a walk-off grand slam on September 22, against the Texas Rangers.

+Maxwell was designated for assignment on May 16, 2014.
+On June 21, the Royals selected Maxwell's contract, adding him back to their active roster.
+He was designated for assignment again on June 30.
+Maxwell elected free agency on October 4.

 San Francisco Giants

-Entering the 2015 spring training as a non-roster hopeful for the San Francisco Giants, Maxwell hit for power and a .300+ batting average, which earned him a contract for the 2015 season.
-He was designated for assignment on September 1, 2015.
+On November 24, 2014, Maxwell signed a minor league contract with the San Francisco Giants organization.
+Entering spring training as a non-roster hopeful for the San Francisco Giants, Maxwell hit for power and a .300+ batting average, causing the team to add him to their Opening Day roster on March 31, 2015.
+He was designated for assignment on September 1.

-Miami Marlins
+Boston Red Sox

-On November 30, 2015, Maxwell signed a minor league deal with the Miami Marlins.
+On November 30, 2015, Maxwell signed a minor league contract with the Miami Marlins.
 He was released on March 29, 2016.

-Boston Red Sox

-On April 1, 2016, Maxwell signed a minor league deal with the Boston Red Sox.
+On April 1, 2016, Maxwell signed a minor league contract with the Boston Red Sox.

 Lotte Giants

-On July 6, 2016, Maxwell signed with Lotte Giants of the Korea Baseball Organization for the rest of 2016 season.
+On July 6, 2016, Maxwell signed with Lotte Giants of the KBO League for the rest of 2016 season.

-Broadcaster
+Post-playing career

 From August 31 to September 3, 2019, Maxwell made his debut as a broadcaster, serving as a substitute studio analyst on the Nats Xtra shows that aired before and after Washington Nationals games on the Mid-Atlantic Sports Network.
 He has served as a substitute for regular analyst F.P.
 Santangelo on the MASN broadcast of Nationals games during the 2021 season.

-Personal
+Personal life

 Maxwell is married and has three children.

 Maxwell enrolled at the University of Maryland School of Dentistry in 2019 and graduated as a Doctor of Dental Surgery in 2022.
 As of 2025, he operates a dental practice called Major League Smiles in Ellicott City, Maryland.